MLB Run Line Betting

 • Minnesota Twins +1.5 (-160)

-Since the White Sox winning by two runs or more appears to be the less likely scenario, the sportsbook will pay a premium if it comes true.
-This is a good bet to target when you have a good read on a potential upset in the making.
+If the White Sox winning by a margin of two runs or more seems improbable, the sportsbook will offer a higher payout if it happens.
+This is a favorable wager to consider when you have a strong understanding of a possible upset in progress.

-The other main alternate run line comes when the operators offer more choices on the number.
-This can range from as little as 0.5 runs to 2.5 runs or more.
-Once again, the odds will be adjusted to account for the smaller or larger amount on the run line.
+Another popular alternative run line option is when operators provide a wider range of choices for the number of runs.
+This range can vary from as low as 0.5 runs to as high as 2.5 runs or even more.
+In this case as well, the odds will be adjusted accordingly to accommodate the smaller or larger amount on the run line.

 • Minnesota Twins -2.5 (+160)